james-prior/tdd-demo/README.md

 This repo has the files for demonstrating
 [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development).
 Test Driven Development is a process.
 It is often abbreviated TDD.
+This repo has the files, but not the explanation of how and why TDD works.
+That explanation, that narrative, is saved for live presentations.

 ## prerequisites